SOLAR + STORAGE IN COLORADO

 No permanent service requirements for the site, including the use of water and sewer

-Two workers wearing hard hats and sunglasses stand beside a solar panel installation.
-They are dressed in navy shirts with 'aes' logos.
-The background shows more solar panels and trees under a clear sky.
+Two workers wearing hard hats and sunglasses inspect solar panels outdoors.
+They are dressed in dark uniforms with a logo on the chest.
+The background shows a field with more solar panels and trees under a clear sky.

 Sustainability Resources